This post may contain affiliate links, please see our policy for details.

-How to make a fall wreath for the front door with an embroidery hoop (plus a video tutorial).
+How to make a simple fall hoop wreath for the front door with an embroidery hoop (plus a video tutorial).

 I don’t want to disappoint, so we’re continuing the tradition with a simple fall front door wreath with an embroidery hoop that I found floating around in the basement.

 I’ve had a love affair with my hanging basket for the past several seasons (you can see some of my creations here and here).
 This time I thought I’d ditch the basket and really change it up with something that is very simple in design.

 Not only is the design simple but it was also very easy to make, with just a few supplies.

 So let’s get right to the supply list and how-to.

-Supplies to create a simple fall front door wreath
+Supplies to create a simple fall hoop wreath

 - wood stain (I used dark walnut)